Check the email headers

 Key fields to check:

-Now that you've got the headers in an easy to read form, some of the key fields to know about include:
+Now that you've got the headers from your suspected phishing email into an easy to read form, some of the key fields to know about include:

 - The "From" addresses: